-Palliative Care is a medical specialty that helps seriously ill patients and their families
+Palliative care, often called supportive care, is specialized medical care for seriously ill patients and their families.

 The goal of palliative and supportive care is to address and relieve medical symptoms, stress and suffering that may accompany serious illnesses, such as cancer or heart failure.
 It is appropriate for patients at any age and at any stage of a serious illness.
 It can be provided together with curative treatment.

 Bringing Comfort, Improving Quality of Life

 Learn more about differences in the services that palliative and hospice care provide, so that you may select the option that best fits your needs.

 If palliative care is the best option for you or a loved one, ask your doctor to refer you to Overlake's palliative care team.